Ratings and Reviews: Frequently Asked Questions

 - Mike Barnes, M.D., Medical Director, Service, Beaumont Medical Group

-Why are negative comments shown on Find a Doc?
+Why are negative comments published on my profile?

 Do affiliated physicians have to participate?